andrew/ultimate-awesome/README.md

 - [awesome-cycling](https://github.com/dunky-z/awesome-cycling) - A collection of cycling-related websites and tools. 收集与骑行相关的网站与工具.
 - [awesome-free-seo-backlinks](https://github.com/EinGuterWaran/awesome-free-seo-backlinks) - A curated list of high-quality, free SEO backlink sources, including directories, blogs, tools, and submission sites to boost domain authority, visibility, and rankings.
 - [awesome-terraform](https://github.com/eric-erki/awesome-terraform) - Curated list of resources on HashiCorp's Terraform.
+- [awesome-antipattern](https://github.com/fauzisho/awesome-antipattern) - A curated list of awesome open source technology, article, journal for antipattern and codesmells.
 - [awesome-generation](https://github.com/FeiiYin/awesome-generation) - A collection of resources on generation.
 - [awesome-resources](https://github.com/Free-Code-Camp-Indy/awesome-resources) - Resources to complement the Free Code Camp curriculum.
 - [awesome-xwing](https://github.com/guidokessels/awesome-xwing) - A curated list of awesome X-Wing: The Miniatures Games resources, tools and more.